Leicestershire 101-200

 INDENTURE

-DATED the 3rd September 1762 Deed made between Elizabeth Marshall\of the
+DATED the 3rd September 1762 Deed made between Elizabeth Marshall\of the Borough

-Borough of Leicester Spinster Daughter
+of Leicester Spinster Daughter only

-the other part the property situate in the Shambles in the Parish of Saint
+other part the property situate in the Shambles in the Parish of Saint

 Nicholas in the Borough of Leicester was conveyed unto the said John Ward in

-fee simple (ie freehold) The
+fee simple (ie freehold) The document has 2 tiny holes which

-document has 2 tiny holes which appear to have been made by the Scrivener at
+appear to have been made by the Scrivener at the time it was written to amend

-the time it was written to amend the writings.
-I have tried to show this in the
+the writings.
+I have tried to show

-photograph.
+this in the photograph.
 The Deed has one wax seal and is signed by Elizabeth

 Marshall |